Bhoothakaalam

+It is the first installment in Rahul Sadasivan's horror cinematic universe.

 Plot

-Asha lives with her son Vinu taking care of her ill mother, who later dies.
+Asha lives with her son Vinu taking care of her ill mother in a rented house, who later dies.
 Asha is a school teacher and manages her home's finances single-handedly.
-Vinu has completed his B. Pharm and has been searching for a job for almost two years, but in vain.
+Vinu has completed his D.Pharm. and has been searching for a job for almost two years, but in vain.
 Unable to resist the struggle of unemployment, Vinu resumes his smoking and drinking habits.
-Asha is mentally and physically drained in trying to make Vinu find a job.
+Asha is depressed and on medication, and frustrated with Vinu not finding a job in the same city.

-Vinu begins to get a feeling that there is someone else staying in his house.
+Vinu begins to witness strange occurrences in the house, as though there were another entity.
 Initially, he assumes that it was his mother who was trying to show her anger at him, but is later convinced that there is actually somebody else.
-Just like his friends and relatives, Vinu's mother also thinks that something is wrong with him and takes him to a counselor.
-Vinu, however, does not cooperate with the counselor.
-While Asha begins to realise that Vinu's feelings about someone else being present in the house is true, the counselor learns about the past history of the house in which the mother and son are living.
-In the same house, several years ago, two people hung themselves unable to tolerate the feelings of the presence of another person.
-He also finds that both of them were suffering emotional setbacks due to different reasons back in their time.
+Just like his friends and relatives, Vinu's mother also thinks that something is wrong with him and at the behest of her brother, after a drunken brawl, takes him to a counselor, George.
+Vinu, however, does not cooperate with George.
+While Asha begins to realise that Vinu's feelings about someone else being present in the house is true, George learns from the neighbour about mass deaths in the past in that house, and investigates further to learn that the owner's son staying there years ago had killed his wife and daughter and hung himself for unknown reasons, while another bank manager tenant just escaped death, while getting paralysed though, during his stay.
+He also finds that both tenants were suffering emotional setbacks due to different reasons back in their time, and were behaving insanely during their stay in the house.

-Later, both Asha and Vinu get trapped in the house amidst horrific happenings.
-They are ultimately unsure as to the exact nature of what happened in the house, but decide to reconcile and vacate the house.
+Vinu tries to confide in his girlfriend about the happenings but she doesn't understand.
+Vinu's uncle concludes that he is insane and has to be admitted in a psychiatric hospital.
+That very night, Asha tries to poison herself and Vinu at dinner but throws away the poisoned food when she and her son speak, understand each other and decide to reconcile.
+Soon after the ghosts in the house make their presence known and terrify the two, who manage to escape out.

+In the end Asha and Vinu, now reconciled, are shown vacating the house the very next day with the help of the uncle and George.